ppvg/kwekerij/README.md

 * Temperature polling (but not checking).
 * Working threshold control and display (using a potetiometer and 3 LEDs).
 * Display timeout.

-* Predominantly integer arithmetic (×10 to simulate 1 decimal), except for display purposes.
+The next step is to write code for the GSM module.

 Compiling / uploading
 ---------------------

 The sketch should work fine with Arduino IDE 1.0.

 In addition, you can use `gcc-avr` and `make` to compile and/or upload the sketch.

-To compile:
+* To compile: `make` or `make target`

-    $ make
-or
-    $ make target

-To upload:
+* To upload: `make upload`

-    $ make upload

-Both:
+* Both: `make target upload`

-    $ make target upload

-The Makefile is currently configured for an Arduino Pro Mini 5v (with Atmega-168).
-This can be configured by changing the `BOARD` variable in the Makefile to one of the names from Arduino's boards.txt (use Google), e.g. "uno". **Note:** This is not needed if you're using the Arduino IDE.
+The `Makefile` is currently configured for an Arduino Pro Mini 5v (with Atmega168).
+This can be configured by changing the `BOARD` variable in the `Makefile` to one of the names from Arduino's `boards.txt` (use Google), e.g. `"uno"`. **Note:** This is not needed if you're using the Arduino IDE.

 License
 -------